Kongō-class battlecruiser: Hiei

 Hiei was laid down at Yokosuka Naval Arsenal on 4 November 1911, launched 21 November 1912, and commissioned at Sasebo 4 August 1914, attached to the Third Battleship Division of the First Fleet.
 After conducting patrols off China and in the East China Sea during World War I, Hiei was placed in reserve in 1920.
 After undergoing minor reconstructions in 1924 and 1927, Hiei was demilitarized in 1929 to avoid being scrapped under the terms of the Washington Treaty; she was converted to a training ship in Kure from 1929 to 1932.
 All of her armour and most of her armament were removed under the restrictions of the treaty and carefully preserved.
 In 1933, she was refitted as an Imperial Service Ship and—following further reconstruction in 1934—became the Emperor's ship in late 1935.
 In 1937, following Japan's withdrawal from the London Treaty, Hiei underwent a massive reconstruction along lines similar to those of her sister ships.
 When the reconstruction was completed on 31 January 1940, Hiei was reclassified as a battleship.
 Hiei sailed in November 1941 as an escort of Vice-Admiral Chuichi Nagumo's carrier force which attacked Pearl Harbor.
 Hiei provided escort cover during carrier raids on Darwin in February 1942, before a joint engagement with Kirishima that sank an American destroyer in March.
 She participated in carrier actions against Ceylon and Midway Island, and was subsequently drydocked in July.

 Following carrier escort duty during the Battles of the Eastern Solomons and Santa-Cruz, Hiei departed as the flagship of Rear Admiral Hiroaki Abe's Combat Division 11 to bombard Henderson Field on the night of 12–13 November 1942.
 When the fleet encountered Rear Admiral Daniel Callaghan's Task Group in Ironbottom Sound, the First Naval Battle of Guadalcanal ensued.
-In an extremely confusing melee, Hiei disabled two American heavy cruisers—killing two rear admirals in the process—but was hit by about 85 shells from the guns of cruisers and destroyers, rendering her virtually unmaneuverable.
+In an extremely confusing melee, Hiei would sink the destroyers Monssen and Laffey and help to cripple the heavy cruiser San Francisco—killing two rear admirals in the process—but was hit by about 85 shells from the guns of cruisers and destroyers.
+In particular, San Francisco scored a pair of 8-inch (203 mm) hits that penetrated Hiei's belt and left her suffering a severe rudder jam, unable to maneuver.
 Abe transferred his flag to Kirishima, and the battleship was taken under tow by the same ship, but one of her rudders froze in the full starboard position.
 Over the next day, Hiei was attacked by American aircraft many different times.
 While trying to evade an attack at 14:00, Hiei lost her emergency rudder and began to show a list to stern and starboard.
 Hiei was scuttled northwest of Savo Island on the evening of 13 November by Japanese destroyers.